-- When sliding the camera vertically, do not allow your body to move upwards or downwards.
+- When sliding the camera horizontally, do not allow your body to move left or right.
+A vertical line running through your body should serve as the axis. - Arrow - When sliding the camera vertically, do not allow your body to move upwards or downwards.
 A horizontal line between your shoulders should serve as the axis. - Take care not to slide the camera diagonally and be sure to maintain a firm grip on it. - The camera will start composing the super-wide image internally when the slide cursor reached the other end of the movement range. - Image composing also will start automatically if you stop moving the camera during super-wide shooting.
 After you stop moving the camera, the message "Busy...
 Please wait..." appears as the camera processes the image.
 Wait until this message disappears before using the camera.
 Image shooting is disabled while the message is displayed.

-- The "17 mm" and "21 mm" angle of view values are approximate and are provided for reference only.
+- The "14 mm" and "18 mm" angle of view values are approximate and are provided for reference only.
 Actual angle of view values are not guaranteed. - Zoom operations are not supported during Wide Shot shooting.
-The zoom setting is fixed at full wide angle. - This function makes it possible to shoot images with a maximum angle of view of 17 mm or 21 mm.
+The zoom setting is fixed at full wide angle. - This function makes it possible to shoot images with a maximum angle of view of 14 mm or 18 mm.
 Note, however, that shooting conditions can result in a smaller angle of view.